Miguel Ángel López (cyclist): Return to Astana

-As the end of the 2022 Tour de France neared Lopez, who was not in the race this year, was stopped by police at a Madrid airport and questioned in a non blood doping drug trafficking investigation.
+As the end of the 2022 Tour de France neared, López, who was not in the race that year, was stopped by police at a Madrid airport and questioned in a non blood doping drug trafficking investigation.
 Team Astana Qazaqstan issued a very surprised tweet on July 22, 04:02 that Lopez had been suspended by the team until a clarification was made regarding a Spanish professor he has had contact with.
 Initial reports that López himself was being investigated were denied by Spain's Guardia Civil police force.

 As of 12 December, 2022 López's contract with Team Astana Qazaqstan was terminated.

+Doping

+On 25 July 2023, it was announced that López has been provisionally suspended due to a potential anti-doping rule violation for use and possession of a prohibited substance in the weeks prior to the 2022 Giro d’Italia.
+On 29 May 2024, the UCI Anti-Doping Tribunal found López guilty of anti-doping rule violation (ADRV) for use and possession of a prohibited substance (Menotropin).
+He was banned from competing for four years, inclusive of his previous suspension.
+His suspension remains in force until 24 July 2027.
+After the ruling, López quickly filed an appeal with the Court of Arbitration for Sport, claiming his suspension was based on "manipulated phone call transcripts."
+In May 2025, his appeal was rejected.